 - “For example” scattered within the content

 If you are already familiar with how I create the outline for my novels, understanding how to create the skeleton of your post won’t be that difficult.
-If not, at least you have a basic understanding of how outlining works.
-That’d be fine also.
+If not, I suggest you read the post because I discussed this in details.

 Within the outline are the main points of your post accumulated from the researches made or personal experiences.